inventree/inventree-docs/docs/extend/integrate.md

 [InvenTree droplet](https://marketplace.digitalocean.com/apps/inventree?refcode=d6172576d014) is a 1-click solution to deploy InvenTree in the cloud with DigitalOcean.
 You still have to administer and update your instance.
 The source code for this droplet can be found in [inventree_droplet](https://github.com/invenhost/inventree_droplet).

+### GetParts

+[getparts](https://github.com/maholli/getparts) is a python tool for retrieving electrical component info from supplier barcodes (Digi-Key, Mouser, LCSC).
+Information could then be passed to InvenTree using the [InvenTree Python Interface](../extend/python.md).